SDCLA Member Benefits

 Free Human Trafficking Prevention Training

-SDCLA members can access human trafficking prevention training at no cost through our partnership with Businesses Ending Slavery & Trafficking (BEST).
+Preventing human trafficking is not only the right thing to do, but it can also have significant legal and reputational consequences for hotels that fail to address this issue.
+That’s why SDCLA has partnered with Businesses Ending Slavery and Trafficking to offer free, industry specific training that teaches employees how to spot and stop trafficking situations.
 Everyone who completes the training will receive a certificate and be in compliance with California Senate Bill 970, which requires that hotel and lodging employees who are likely to interact with victims of human trafficking undergo at least 20 minutes of human trafficking awareness training and education.
 Request Human Trafficking Prevention Training

 Sexual Harassment Prevention in Hospitality Training